 - 1 tablespoon chopped coriander leaves or parsley leaves

-- ¼ teaspoon red chili powder or as required
+- ¼ teaspoon red chili powder or cayenne pepper, add as required

-- 1 teaspoon chaat masala powder or as required
+- 1 teaspoon chaat masala powder or add as required

-- 1 or 2 teaspoon lemon juice or add as per taste
+- 1 or 2 teaspoons lemon juice or add as per taste

 - salt as required

 - 1 to 2 tablespoons chopped coriander leaves or parsley leaves

 - 2 to 3 tablespoons sev (fried gram flour fine vermicelli) for garnish, optional

 - Rinse 1 cup corn kernels or 1 large-sized corn cob a couple of times in water.

 - Add the rinsed corn kernels or corn cob in a 2 to 3 litre stovetop pressure cooker.
 Add 1.5 cups water and ¼ teaspoon salt or add as required.